EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Introduction

-Some Open OnDemand apps allow you to run containers, which package up software, services and their dependencies.
-Some of the apps provided by Open OnDemand run containers pre-built by EPCC (e.g., JupyterLab and RStudio Server).
+Some Open OnDemand apps run containers, which package up software, services and their dependencies.
+Some of the apps provided by Open OnDemand run containers that have been pre-built by EPCC (e.g., JupyterLab and RStudio Server).
 Other apps allow you to run your own project-specific containers that you have been authorised to run within your safe haven.

-Container are typically run using Podman or Apptainer, depending on which of these is available on a back-end.
-Some Open OnDemand apps will select which to use, others allow you to choose.
+Containers are typically run using Podman or Apptainer, depending on the nature of the app and which of these is available on a back-end.
+Some Open OnDemand apps will have been written to use one or other of Podman or Apptainer, others will allow you to choose which to use.

 [About jobs](jobs.md) described concepts you need to know about how Open OnDemand runs tasks and apps.
-The page focuses on concepts related to running containers.
+This page focuses on concepts related to containers.

 ---